OdielDomanie/OdielDomanie.github.io/Clipper-Bot.md

 ![image](https://user-images.githubusercontent.com/76059582/184969111-cef4eb75-1e73-451c-af4d-7de7a5f39f31.png)

-Either of these three will work:
+Any of these three will work:
 * `/edit 1001237981147717632`
 * or `/edit 1001230734510956730-1001237981147717632`
 * or `/edit https://discord.com/channels/1001230734510956727/1001230734510956730/1001237981147717632`